Kevin Kaesviharn

-Kevin Robert Kaesviharn (born August 29, 1976) is a former American football safety.
+Kevin Robert Kaesviharn (born August 29, 1976) is an American former professional football player who was a safety in the National Football League (NFL).
 He was signed by the Iowa Barnstormers as a street free agent in 1998.
-He played college football at Augustana.
+He played college football for the Augustana Vikings.

 Kaesviharn was also a member of the San Francisco Demons, Green Bay Packers, Cincinnati Bengals, New Orleans Saints and Carolina Panthers.

-Early years
+Early life

 He was born in Paramount, California.
 His father is an immigrant from Thailand.
 At Lakeville High School in Lakeville, Minnesota, Kaesviharn lettered in football, track, and basketball.

 College career

 Graduating in 1994, he attended Augustana College in Sioux Falls, South Dakota, an NCAA Division II school and was a three-year starter for the Vikings.
 He finished his collegiate career with 167 tackles, six interceptions, and 34 passes defensed.

 As a freshman, Kaesviharn was credited with seven tackles (four solo) and one pass defense.
 In 1995, he started at cornerback, recording 45 tackles (29 solo), two interceptions, 10 passes defended and two fumble recoveries.

-He had a stand out year in 1996, and was named an All-North Central Conference Second-team defensive back, picking up 47 tackles (26 solo), two interceptions and 11 passes defended.
+He had a standout year in 1996 and was named an All-North Central Conference Second-team defensive back, picking up 47 tackles (26 solo), two interceptions and 11 passes defended.

 Kaesviharn finished his collegiate career at cornerback in 1997 as a four-year letter winner.
 Shortly after his senior season he participated in the Division II All-Star game and was named First-team All-North Central Conference at cornerback, Academic All-North Central Conference, GTE Academic All-American District VII Second-team and Daktronics Division II All-Midwest Region Second-team.
 At season end, he was ranked third on the team with 68 tackles (44 of which were solo), and led the team with two interceptions and 12 pass breakups.

 As a member of Augustana's Track and Field Program, he placed fourth in the triple jump and sixth in the long jump in the North Central Conference Outdoor Championships.
 Kaesviharn graduated with a degree in Mathematics and Physical Education.